Josi nets pair as Preds drop Sharks to 0-4

 Pekka Rinne stopped 33 of 35 shots to improve to 2-0-0.
 Brent Burns had a goal and an assist, and Evander Kane netted a goal in his return after a three-game suspension for San Jose, which has scored only five goals in four games.

 Lean Bergmann's assist on Burns' goal was his first NHL point.
-Martin Jones made 20 saves for the Sharks, who at 0-4-0 are off to the second-worst start in franchise history.
+Martin Jones made 20 saves for the Sharks, who at 0-4-0 have matched the worst four-game start in franchise history.
+The 1993-94 team started 0-4-0, tied the next game, then fell to 0-8-1 before earning its first win.

 Colton Sissons took a pass on the right-wing from Josi, starting a give-and-go and feeding the puck back to Josi, who then rifled his first goal over Jones' right shoulder at 6:16 of the first period.
 Forsberg rang a shot off the post with the man advantage in the second period, and San Jose defenseman Marc-Edouard Vlasic cleared the puck out to Josi, who buried his second goal unassisted at 10:25 for a 2-0 lead.